nc000/timetracker-react/README.md

 * The delete button removes the tracker from the list and doughnut chart

 ### Doughnut Chart
-* The doughnut chart updates automatically to reflect on the proportion of time spent on each tracker
+* The doughnut chart updates automatically to reflect the proportion of time spent on each tracker

 ## License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/)